 For expensive and valuable possessions, it’s a good idea to keep purchase receipts and appraisals where appropriate.
 These things, being paper, won’t survive something like a fire, so purchase a fireproof box in which to keep them or arrange for storage off-site.
 Ask a friend or relative to hold onto them for you, or place them in a safety deposit box if you have one.
 Some insurance companies will also scan these items for you and keep them in their computer system for future reference.

-Digital cameras have made it easier than ever to store large numbers of photographs, and you can backup your photos to a server where they can be kept safe in case they are needed and the original files have been lost or destroyed.
+Digital cameras have made it easier than ever to store large numbers of photographs, and you can back up your photos to a server where they can be kept safe in case they are needed, and the original files have been lost or destroyed.

-Photographs can also be used to document the features of your home so that should it need to be rebuilt, you can return it back to its original state.
+Photographs can also be used to document the features of your home so that should it need to be rebuilt, you can return it to its original state.

 “Insurance Agent” is designed to put you in control and provide help:

 - Electronic Auto ID.

 - Auto Accident Claims Kit – ensure every driver in your house has this app!